 Bok choy (or pak choi) is translated from Chinese, which means white vegetable, but the irony is that only the stalks near the center of the plant are white.
 The outer leaves are beautiful shades of light purple or green and seem to open out like supporting ballerinas arching back to reveal the star of the show, the compact-headed, bulbous bottomed central stalks and leaves.

 For spring and early summer crops, sow seeds indoors in a source starting mix four to five weeks before your estimated last frost date.
 Bok choy is a cold climate plant and is more comfortable in cold climates.
 Conversely, you can plant Bok choy several weeks before your earliest fall frost.

 Hot weather will cause it to wither.
 Even frigid weather below 50°F will cause the vegetable to droop when it is young.
 The bok choy veggie needs full sun to grow properly.
 It can, however, grow under partial shade when in a warmer region.

-Growing some of our food is a fantastic new hobby to adopt.
+Growing some of your food is a fantastic new hobby to adopt.
 It’s proven to provide stress relief.
 Growing your vegetables can seem overwhelming to some; it’s much simpler than it sounds.
-There are several health benefits of increasing green leafy vegetables at your home which are mentioned above.
+There are several health benefits of increasing green leafy vegetables in your home garden, as mentioned above.